Read till the end for an exclusive promo code to save on your next trip to Western Australia and beyond!

 Australia’s Coral Coast

-Fly Above the Albrohos Islands in a Private Plane
+Fly above the Abrolhos Islands in a private plane

 Tick off that bucket list with a scenic flight on a private plane!
-With Kalbarri Scenic Flights, we flew over the Albrolhos Islands, spotting dozens of playful humpback whales scattered around stunning reef-rich waters.
+With Kalbarri Scenic Flights, we flew over the Abrolhos Islands and spotted dozens of playful humpback whales scattered around stunning reef-rich waters.

-Our five-hour Albrohos Islands tour included a one hour ride to and from East Wallabi Island, and it was exceptionally smooth — no motion sickness whatsoever!
+Our 5-hour Abrolhos Islands tour included a ride to and from East Wallabi Island, and it was exceptionally smooth — no motion sickness whatsoever!
 It was surreal knowing we were the only humans on the island, a common occurrence given that there aren’t any fishermen or other private flights at the time.

 The (mostly) private island is a perfect way to disconnect and while away a beautiful morning.
 We had a picnic of hot tea, sushi, and dessert slices as our pilot/guide Elise told stories about the island’s notorious history, before taking us on a nature walk to spot birds and wildlife.

-Watching for wallaby at East Wallabi Island — one of the best places the spot the animals!
+Watching for wallabies at East Wallabi Island — one of the best places the spot the animals!

 Another popular activity is snorkelling in the sparkling waters around the island.

-If you’re short on time, another epic option is the 45-min scenic Pink Lake flight (AU$199, ~S$186.74), where you get a jaw-dropping view of the different hues — who knew it could get even prettier from above!
+If you’re short on time, another epic option is the 45-minute scenic Pink Lake Flight, where you get a jaw-dropping view of the different hues — who knew it could get even prettier from above!

-Cost: AU$299 for the 5-hr Albrohos Islands Tour (includes lunch and beverages); AU$199 for the 45-min Pink Lake Flight
+Cost: AU$420/pax for the 5hr Abrolhos Islands Tour (incl. lunch and beverages); AU$250/pax for the 45min Pink Lake Flight

 It’s not sand that you’ll find at Shell Beach, but instead, billions of tiny white shells.
 They’re lovely to look at and even more fun to play with — try forming shapes as you throw them into the air!